 911 Telecommunicator Jobs

-Our employees also enjoy a unique 10-hour shift schedule.
-We are looking for candidates who embrace high-stress scenarios and recognize the importance of our unique opportunity to provide calm, compassionate assistance to citizens in times of extreme need.
+We value our team's efforts and invest in their abilities.
+Our training program includes both academic and practical components consisting of 600-800 hours of initial training in the first year.
+Our CTO's (Communications Training Officers) and overall training program have been recognized as among the very best in the industry.
 911 Telecommunicators are able to handle any potential scenario with the same degree of compassionate efficiency, regardless of incident.
 Learning and perfecting this highly sought skillset is one of many rewards awaiting you in a career at Springfield-Greene County 911.

 As part of our team, you will:

 - Receive and process 911 calls, including both emergency and non-emergency calls for Police, Fire, and Emergency Medical Services (EMS).

 - Determine the appropriate call types and course of action based on the nature of the calls.

 - Receive incident reports, including emergency calls through 911, while you simultaneously enter information into the computer, and operate public safety dispatching equipment for multiple jurisdictions and agencies.

 Our team is committed to efficiently and compassionately answering the public's 911 calls for emergency service response.